yunethiri/SQLodge/README.md

 The platform enables users to create accounts, browse and book accommodations with advanced filters and sorting, manage their own listings, and configure user profiles and settings.
 Additionally, the platform includes an administration interface for managing user data and listings.

+More information, including the ER Diagram for the database, is found in IT2002_Report.pdf.

 ## Key Features

 1. Account creation and login